Inzhenerka/docs.getdbt.tech/website/docs/guides/core-cloud-2.md

 Now that you’ve chosen <Constant name="cloud" /> as your platform, you’ve unlocked the power of streamlining collaboration, enhancing workflow efficiency, and leveraging powerful [features](/docs/cloud/about-cloud/dbt-cloud-features) for analytics engineering teams.
 Here are some additional features you can use to unlock the full potential of <Constant name="cloud" />:

 - **Audit logs:** Use [audit logs](/docs/cloud/manage-access/audit-log) to review actions performed by people in your organization.
 Audit logs contain audited user and system events in real time.
-You can even [export](/docs/cloud/manage-access/audit-log#exporting-logs) *all* the activity (beyond the 90 days you can view in dbt Cloud). <Lifecycle status="managed" />
+You can even [export](/docs/cloud/manage-access/audit-log#exporting-logs) *all* the activity (beyond the 90 days you can view in dbt Cloud). <Lifecycle status="managed,managed_plus" />
 - **dbt Cloud APIs:** Use dbt Cloud's robust [APIs](/docs/dbt-cloud-apis/overview) to create, read, update, and delete (CRUD) projects/jobs/environments project.
 The [dbt Cloud Administrative API](/docs/dbt-cloud-apis/admin-cloud-api) and [Terraform provider](https://registry.terraform.io/providers/dbt-labs/dbtcloud/latest/docs/resources/job) facilitate programmatic access and configuration storage.
 While the [Discovery API](/docs/dbt-cloud-apis/discovery-api) offers extensive metadata querying capabilities, such as job data, model configurations, usage, and overall project health. <Lifecycle status="self_service,managed" />
 - **dbt Explorer**: Use [dbt Explorer](/docs/explore/explore-projects) to view your project's [resources](/docs/build/projects) (such as models, tests, and metrics) and their [lineage](https://docs.getdbt.com/terms/data-lineage) to gain a better understanding of its latest production state.
 (Once you have a successful job in a Production environment). <Lifecycle status="self_service,managed" />
 - **dbt Semantic Layer:** The [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) allows you to define universal metrics on top of your models that can then be queried in your [business intelligence (BI) tool](/docs/cloud-integrations/avail-sl-integrations).
 This means no more inconsistent metrics — there’s now a centralized way to define these metrics and create visibility in every component of the data flow. <Lifecycle status="self_service,managed" />
-- **dbt Mesh:** Use [dbt Mesh](/best-practices/how-we-mesh/mesh-1-intro) to share data models across organizations, enabling data teams to collaborate on shared data models and leverage the work of other teams. <Lifecycle status="managed" />
+- **dbt Mesh:** Use [dbt Mesh](/best-practices/how-we-mesh/mesh-1-intro) to share data models across organizations, enabling data teams to collaborate on shared data models and leverage the work of other teams. <Lifecycle status="managed,managed_plus" />

 ### Additional help

 - **dbt Learn courses**: Access our free [Learn <Constant name="cloud" />](https://learn.getdbt.com) video courses for on-demand training.
 - **dbt Community:** Join the [dbt Community](https://community.getdbt.com/) to connect with other dbt users, ask questions, and share best practices.
 - **dbt Support team:** Our [dbt Support team](/docs/dbt-support) is always available to help you troubleshoot your <Constant name="cloud" /> issues.
 Create a support ticket in <Constant name="cloud" /> and we’ll be happy to help!
 - **Account management** Enterprise accounts have an account management team available to help troubleshoot solutions and account management assistance.
-[Book a demo](https://www.getdbt.com/contact) to learn more. <Lifecycle status="managed" />
+[Book a demo](https://www.getdbt.com/contact) to learn more. <Lifecycle status="managed,managed_plus" />

 ## Summary